General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 Before any chemical entity can be converted into a numerical vector---whether through simple \gls{ohe} or complex learned embeddings---it must first be described in a standardized format (for example, if we are working with materials, it should be able to encode all materials), which is then mapped to encodings.

-For complex entities like molecules, materials, and reactions, this choice of what fundamental units to represent (\enquote{should we include only atomic numbers?}, \enquote{Should we include something about the structure?}, etc.) is among the most consequential decisions in building a model.
-It determines the inductive biases---the set of assumptions that guide learning algorithms toward specific patterns over others.
-The landscape of chemical representations reflects different answers to this question, each making distinct trade-offs between simplicity, expressiveness, and computational efficiency.
+For complex entities like molecules, materials, and reactions, this choice of what fundamental units to represent (\enquote{should we include only atomic numbers?}, \enquote{Should we include something about the coordinates?}, etc.) is thus among the most consequential decisions in building a model.
+It determines the inductive biases---the set of assumptions that guide learning algorithms toward specific patterns over others.\autocite{huang2016understanding} The landscape of chemical representations reflects different answers to this question, each making distinct trade-offs between simplicity, expressiveness, and computational efficiency (see \cref{tab:representation_table}).

-However, a common strategy is to represent chemical information as a sequence of characters.
+A common strategy is to represent chemical information as a sequence of characters.
 This allows us to leverage architectures initially designed for natural language.
-This approach has found particular success in language modeling for predicting protein structures and functions, where the amino acid sequence, the very foundation of a protein's structure and function, is easily represented as text.\autocite{Rives_2021, Elnaggar_2022, Ruffolo_2024} The most prevalent string representation for molecules in chemistry is \gls{smiles}\autocite{weininger1988smiles}. \gls{smiles} strings essentially provide a linear textual representation of a molecular graph, including information about atoms, bonds, and rings.
-However, \gls{smiles} representations have significant limitations.
-The same molecule can have multiple valid \gls{smiles} strings (so-called non-canonical representations).
+This approach has found success in language modeling for predicting protein structures and functions, where the amino acid sequence, the foundation of a protein's structure and function, is easily represented as text.\autocite{Rives_2021, Elnaggar_2022, Ruffolo_2024} The most prevalent string representation for molecules in chemistry is \gls{smiles}\autocite{weininger1988smiles}. \gls{smiles} strings provide a linear textual representation of a molecular graph, including information about atoms, bonds, and rings.
+However, \gls{smiles} representations have limitations.
+The same molecule can be represented through multiple valid \gls{smiles} strings (so-called non-canonical representations).
 Although the existence of non-canonical representations enables data augmentation (see \Cref{sec:syn-data}), it can also confuse models because the same molecule would have different encodings, each one originating from a different \gls{smiles} string.
-In addition, \gls{smiles} imposes a relatively weak inductive bias; the model must still learn the complex rules of valence and bonding from the grammar of these character sequences.
-Moreover, \gls{smiles} does not preserve locality: structural motifs that are directly bonded or physically close to each other in a molecule, can be very far apart in the \gls{smiles} representation.
-Nevertheless, \gls{smiles} is widely used owing to its popularity and the amount of data present in different places (internet, papers, databases) using this representation.
+In addition, \gls{smiles} imposes a relatively weak inductive bias; the model must still learn the rules of valence and bonding from the grammar of these character sequences.
+Moreover, \gls{smiles} does not preserve locality: structural motifs that are directly bonded or physically close to each other in a molecule can be very far apart in the \gls{smiles} representation.

 A limitation of \gls{smiles} is that not every \gls{smiles} string corresponds to a valid molecule.
 A more robust alternative is \gls{selfies}\autocite{krenn2020self,cheng2023group}, where every \gls{selfies} corresponds to a valid molecule, providing a stronger bias towards chemically plausible structures (chemical validity biases).
 The \gls{inchi} is another standardized string representation.
 Unlike \gls{smiles}, \gls{inchi} strings, as identifiers, are canonical---each molecule has exactly one \gls{inchi} representation.
 This eliminates ambiguity, but comes at the cost of human readability and increased string length.